ThunderFly-aerospace/TFRPM01/README.md

 | SDA  | Black |  ![green](https://user-images.githubusercontent.com/5196729/102205114-04846200-3ecb-11eb-8eb8-251c7e564707.png) Green |
 | GND | Black  | ![black](https://user-images.githubusercontent.com/5196729/102204896-b8d1b880-3eca-11eb-8b73-656cac9104e4.png) Black |

-The conductor colors in the cable are different to Pixhawk standard to increase the visual distinction between multiple cables in the UAV.
+The conductor colors in the cable are different from the Pixhawk standard to increase the visual distinction between multiple cables in the UAV.

-### Cable turnig
+### Cable turning

-To improve I2C bus reliability, the supplied cable is specifically turned by following scheme
+To improve I2C bus reliability, the supplied cable is specifically twisted by following the scheme

 - 10 turns for each pair SCL/+5V and SDA/GND per 30cm cable length
 - The two pairs are turned again by 4 turns of pairs per 30cm cable length.

-This special cable conductors winding method, greatly improves the signal integrity by minimising of the crosstalk between the SDA and SCL signals.
+These special cable conductors winding method greatly improves the signal integrity by minimizing the crosstalk between the SDA and SCL signals.

-### I²C Address configuration
+### I²C Address Configuration

-By default the TFRPM01C sensor is manufactured with 0x50 I²C address.
+By default, the TFRPM01C sensor is manufactured with a 0x50 I²C address.
 This address is possible to change to 0x51 by altering the JP1 solder junction.
-The junction connection to GND needs to be cut by knife and then soldered to opposite side Vcc.
+The junction connection to GND needs to be cut by knife and then soldered to the opposite side Vcc.

-The default configuration of the junction corresponds to following picture, where center pin is connected to GND by copper trace.
+The default configuration of the junction corresponds to the following picture, where the center pin is connected to GND by copper trace.

 ![The default 0x50 address setup](/doc/img/JP1_address_0x50_config.png)

 ## Mounting options

-The device is designed to be mouted with or without plastic case.
-The 3D printed case is intended to be modifable to particular sensor mount options.
-The supplied variant of 3D printed case supports two mount options:
+The device is designed to be mounted with or without a plastic case.
+The 3D printed case is intended to be modifiable to particular sensor mount options.
+The supplied variant of the 3D-printed case supports two mount options:

-  * By default the case could be mounted by screw on flat sulface (the original screew need to be replaced by longer one)
+  * By default the case could be mounted by the screw on a flat surface (the original screw needs to be replaced by a longer one)
-  * The second option is use of [double sided adhesive tape](https://www.3m.com/3M/en_US/vhb-tapes-us/) or [reclosable fastener](https://www.3m.com/3M/en_US/dual-lock-reclosable-fasteners-us/) sticked on the side of the TFRPM01 case.
+  * The second option is the use of [double-sided adhesive tape](https://www.3m.com/3M/en_US/vhb-tapes-us/) or [reclosable fastener](https://www.3m.com/3M/en_US/dual-lock-reclosable-fasteners-us/) stuck on the side of the TFRPM01 case.

 ### PCB dimensions

 ![TFRPM01 PCB dimensions](doc/img/TFRPM01_PCB_dimensions.png)

-The PCB is designed to be mounted on flat surface by center screw hole.
+The PCB is designed to be mounted on a flat surface by a center screw hole.
 The supposed screw diameter is metric 3mm e.g. DIN 912 M3 Hexagon socket Head Cap Screws.

 ### Sensor probe selection

 The counter could be used with multiple types of sensor probes.
-The most used one is a hall effect probe.
+The most used one is a Hall effect probe.
 The magnetic probe is ideal for harsh environments, where dirt, dust, and water can contact the sensed rotor.
-Disadvantage is, that mounting of magnet is required for proper sensor work.
+The disadvantage is, that mounting of the magnet is required for proper sensor work.

 ![TFRPM01B hall effect magnetic sensor](/doc/img/TFRPM01B_hall_sensor.jpg)